The 19th International Symposium on Visual Information Communication and Interaction (VINCI 2026)

 All submissions must be written in English and formatted according to the ACM Proceedings Template (using sigconf format/template double-column style).
 The review process will be anonymous - please remove all identifying author information in your manuscript.

-All deadlines are Anywhere on Earth (AoE, UTC-12) at 23:59.
+All deadlines are due by 23:59 Anywhere on Earth (AoE, UTC-12) on the stated date.
 For reference, this corresponds to:

 • 11:59 (UTC) the following day